Doug Sisk: Career stats

 During his nine-year major-league career, Sisk allowed only 15 home runs in over 500 innings.
 His only career run batted in came on June 11, 1985.
 The Mets were already losing 16–0 in the second inning when Sisk entered the game.
 Batting in the third inning, Sisk grounded out to shortstop Steve Jeltz.
 Clint Hurdle scored from third for the Mets' first run.
 Sisk also pitched 2.1 scoreless innings that allowed the Mets to cut the deficit to 16–7.
 He was lifted in the fifth for a pinch hitter.
 Promptly afterwards, the Phillies scored ten more off Joe Sambito.

 He was part of the notorious "Scum Bunch" as a Met, along with Orosco and left fielder Danny Heep.

-Following the 1994–95 Major League Baseball strike, baseball's owners were set to go into the 1995 season with "replacement players".
+During the 1994–95 players strike, baseball's owners planned to start the 1995 season with replacement players.
 The 37 year old attended training camp with the Mets until the strike ended on March 28.

-After which, he became the athletic director of the Lakewood, Washington Boys and Girls Club in 2003, a position which he no longer holds.
-He currently works as a sales representative for Unique Wine Company, a large wine importer and distributor based out of Sisk's home town of Renton, Washington.
+After retiring, Sisk became the athletic director of a Boys and Girls Club and then a sales representative for Unique Wine Company, a wine importer and distributor based in his hometown of Renton, Washington.